Why the 3-2-1 rule is vital for your business

 From the Windows settings backup window, start by clicking on the plus sign next to Add a Drive.
 A small window will pop up, and Windows will do a quick search for any existing, attached drives to choose.
 If you’re interested in leveraging a network shared location, select show all network locations at the bottom, this will complete another quick search to populate all the pre-existing, available shared folders or drives on your network.

-Once you select the folder or drive you prefer to store your backups in, this will automatically turn on File History backup.
+Select the folder or drive where you want back up files to, this will automatically turn on File History backup.
 If you’re ok with the default folders selection, then you’re all set.
-If you want to add or remove folders from this list, jump down to the next step.
+If you want to backup to a different folder from this list, jump down to the next step.

 Choose the interval, retention, and folders to back up